djinna/docpad.gwenbell.com/src/documents/posts/digitalwarriorship.html.md

 Multiple people can work on a single code base, tracking versions, minimizing the need for trust.
 I wish every project I'd ever worked on had been committed to git.
 If you'd like to get a sense of what I'm working on right now, you can see my [commits here](http://github.com/gwenbell/).

+You may take one look at git, or GitHub, and think it's all just programmers hanging out deploying all night and day.
+What on earth would you get out of that if you're not a programmer?

+To be a digital warrior in 2013, you have to learn to commit and deploy.
+It's time to learn computing fundamentals.

+Tools
+---

+**HTML & CSS**

+If you're just starting out and you're a visual learner, you might try a Visual Quickstart guide.
+I learned HTML and CSS from a [Visual Quickstart guide](http://search.barnesandnoble.com/HTML-XHTML-CSS/Elizabeth-Castro/e/9780321430847).
+I was in Japan, and though I'd published to a blog for a while, I was tired of the same boring LiveJournal templates.
+I decided to code my first website.

+As I watched Ari and Yuutsu, the brother and sister turtles, jump off their floating rock and try to climb out of their homemade tank, I learned the basics of coding.
+I just locked myself in until I got the basics.
+I know of no better way than to learn and publish until it looks how you want.

+I wish there were an easier way.
+Two of the fundamental tools are CSS and HTML.
+Armed with these two tools you can build your own basic site, and feel the rush of excitement of having done so.

+**Git**

+I've already touched on this, and if you already know some HTML and CSS, next stop is to get a grasp on git.
+In addition to the Torvalds video above, Git Pro's a great [place to start](http://git-scm.com/book).

+//

 About Digital Warriorship
 ---